pramcistudent/bookstore-milestone-four/README.md

     - [**Content**](#content)
     - [**Acknowledgements**](#acknowledgements)
 ---
-### Why This Project
+### Why This Project?
 I created this app as part of the Full Stack Frameworks project of [**_Code Institute's_**](https://codeinstitute.net/) Full Stack Software Development course.
 The project scope was to create a online bookstore, which allows users to search and view books.
-Users can register to create an account which would then allow for the user to make a purchase.
+Users can register to create an account which would then allow the user to make a purchase.
+Authenticated users can create book reviews for all users to see and view their order history.

 The front-end display and functionality uses HTML, CSS and JavaScript.
 The back-end functionality uses Python, Django, SQLite3 and PostgreSQL.